tigellus/Markdown/4. Mechanical Ventilation/08. Modes of Mechanical Ventilation/Modes of Mechanical Ventilation.md

 * Volume targetted mode
 * Combines spontaneous breathing with mechanical ventilatory support
 * Provides a predetermined set number of breaths (RR), each with a preset tidal volume (Vt).
-* The patient may take additional breaths above the pre-set number (RR setting), however, those additional breaths will NOT be supported by the preset tidal volume- the volume of these breaths will be determined by patient effort.
+* The patient may take additional breaths above the pre-set number (RR setting), however, those additional breaths will NOT be supported by the preset tidal volume- the volume of these breaths will be determined by patient effort

 #### Advantages
 * Synchronized respirations – less stacking and air trapping